This advice provides child protection practitioners and managers with guidance about:

 Child protection practitioners will need to have completed the court report in a timely way to allow parents to discuss the report with their legal representative before the mention date.

 Legal representatives for parents will provide advice to their client and act on their instructions.

-All parents are entitled to be legally represented in matters before the family division of the children's court by a lawyer, or they may 'appear in person'; that is they may represent themselves.
+All parents are entitled to be legally represented in matters before the family division of the children's court by a lawyer, or they may 'appear in person'; that is, they may represent themselves.
 When a party is self-represented, they will not have access to the CMS Portal and will continue to lodge and obtain documents via the court registry.

 There are duty solicitors from VLA and private legal practitioners at all children's courts in the Melbourne metropolitan area and on mention days at all other children's courts in Victoria.
 They are available for parents of children in family cases that need legal advice or representation in court.
 Duty lawyers are only available on the first day the application is before the court, after that parents need to make a formal application for a grant of legal aid or arrange to privately fund their case.
 The duty solicitor will discuss this with their client.

 Grants of legal assistance are means tested and assessed against a set of VLA guidelines.
 VLA considers the merits of the matter and the parent’s ability to pay for or contribute to their own legal costs.
 More detailed information can be found at the Legal Aid website.